 Imagine taking a boat from the mainland of Belize out to the barrier reef and walking along a pier to your private island resort cabana.
 While you’re there, you can snorkel, kayak, or paddleboard right off the shore.
-That’s the experience at the latest Belize resort we’ve reviewed: Hatchet Caye.
+That’s the experience at the latest Belize resort we’ve reviewed: Ray Caye – formerly known at Hatchet Caye.

-Hatchet Caye already sounds familiar to a lot of long-time Luxury Latin America readers.
-We ran a contest a couple years ago where a lucky couple won a vacation with domestic flights, a stay at Chabil Mar in Placencia, and a stay at Hatchet Caye out on the reef.
+This resort already sounds familiar to a lot of long-time Luxury Latin America readers.
+We ran a contest a couple years ago where a lucky couple won a vacation with domestic flights, a stay at Chabil Mar in Placencia, and a stay at Ray Caye out on the reef.
 They ended up making it their honeymoon trip after getting married in Ambergris Caye.

 This is a romantic spot to connect with someone you love–or you can rent the whole island for a big family reunion.
 You can get satellite WiFi out here if you must, but most guests come here to really get away from it all and interact with nature instead of interacting with glowing screens.